Karlsruhe Institute of Technology

 With its long tradition in mobility, electrical, information and communication programs, the Karlsruhe Institute of Technology (KIT) provides an ideal environment.
 Building on the long-established reputation for excellence in business engineering, our master program combines an in-depth knowledge and understanding of fundamental concepts in business, finance and management with the latest developments in Electronic Systems and Mobility Systems Engineering.
 With the new master program participants will acquire tools that will guide their career in this exciting area.

 Other courses offered by Karlsruhe Institute of Technology

 M.Sc. in Optics and Photonics

 About HECTOR School of Engineering & Management

-- First academic degree: Bachelor, Master, Diploma, etc. in a relevant subject such as Engineering, Electrical engineering, Mechanical engineering, Information technology, Mechatronics, Sensor system engineering, Automation engineering.
+- First academic degree: Bachelor, Master, Diploma, etc. in a relevant subject such as Engineering, Natural Sciences, Information Science, or Economics.
 In exceptional cases, other degrees may be accepted.

 - Minimum of 1-2 years of professional experience in the specific field of the program

-- English language proficiency is required, e.g. English as mother tongue or test certificate (e.g. TOEFL score of at least 570 PBT; 230 CBT; 90 iBT or IELTs at least 6,5 points) or appropriate proof of C1 level.
+- English language proficiency is required, e.g. English as a native speaker or test certificate (e.g. TOEFL score of at least 570 PBT; 230 CBT; 90 iBT or IELTs at least 6,5 points) or appropriate proof of C1 level.